My friend, Tom(a pseudonym) shared a frustratingly familiar story.

 One often wonders "how much extra" are Americans are paying for their money, due to artificially lowered credit scores...

-It's true that the three major repositories, Trans Union, Equifax and Experian are huge, mostly automated "ivory towers," where access is limited, if not non-existent.
-Even, for the best of Financial Services professionals!
-The Average American?
-"ROTSA RUCK!"
+It's true that the three major repositories, Trans Union, Equifax and Experian are huge, mostly automated "ivory towers."
+Access is limited, if not non-existent.
+Consumer information is stored in India, the Philippines or South America.
+Even the best of Financial Services professionals find corrections an undaunting task!
+For the Average American, it's pretty much, "ROTSA RUCK!"

-Last spring, I broached Kentucky 6th District Aide, Kevin Wysoki on the subject.
-Congressman, Andy Barr does sit on the House Financial Services Committee.
+In spring 2018, I broached Kentucky 6th District Aide, Kevin Wysoki on the subject.
+Congressman, Andy Barr sits on the House Financial Services Committee.
 It would appear to be the ideal place to start.

 Wysoki listened attentively to my proposal.
 I am not well acquainted with the young, New Yorker.
-But, he mentioned that the issue had come up, unexpectedly from Minnesota Congressman, now Attorney General Candidate, Keith Ellerson.
+But, he mentioned that the issue had come up, unexpectedly from then Minnesota Congressman, later Attorney General Candidate, Keith Ellerson.

 I am uncertain if the proposal went anywhere.
-I have not heard back from Wysoki.
+I never heard back from Wysoki.

 The proposal included some key points, that if implemented, would correct what some are now calling, "Americas second greatest national problem," only surpassed by the health insurance question.